 Operating between September and May, there are few better places to see Australian wildlife first-hand than on the Great Ocean Walk – this trail is alive with native flora and fauna: birds, fur seals, wallabies, koalas, and many plant species unique to this special corner of the world.
 Learn about the land through the eyes of the first Australians and the British convicts transported here on ships over 200 years ago.
 The coast is littered with shipwrecks from this time – the tales of survival and loss are part of the fabric of the walk.

 Walking the Walk

 On this trail, you’ll explore the Great Otway National Park and the Port Campbell National Park, trek through forests of grasstrees, hear stories of shipwrecks and settlement, and visit remote untouched beaches.
 All nights of the walk are at the one lodge, which means there’s no packing up until the last day, and you’ll only carry day-packs containing lunch, water and personal needs.
-With walking groups no larger than twelve hikers at a time, this an intimate way to experience one of the great coastlines of the world. bothfeet offers a popular four-day walk itinerary, covering the last 55 kilometres sequentially known as “the Twelve Apostles Walk”.
+With walking groups no larger than twelve hikers at a time, this an intimate way to experience one of the great coastlines of the world.
+This popular four-day walk itinerary, covers the last 55km sequentially known as “the Twelve Apostles Walk”.
 The trail is graded overall as moderate with easy and challenging sections along the way.
-You should expect approximately five kilometres of beach walking over four days.
+You should expect approximately 5km of beach walking over four days.
 Your guides are committed to making your walk enjoyable as possible.
 They are first aid qualified, take care of the walk details, and share with you their knowledge of the region.
 They will be with you every step of the way to make sure your holiday is safe, secure, and memorable.

 Day One: Castle Cove to Johanna (lodge walk-in)